-Dan is a skateboarder and Ilustrator who’s based in Berlin, Germany.
+Dan is a skateboarder and Illustrator from London.

 “A lot of my inspiration for drawings and paintings come from my roots in skateboarding.
 My everyday observation of space and architecture is influenced by searching for skate spots in my early days of skating.
 This perspective has found its way into my illustration, as I’m always finding new structures and angles that I see and then recreate them in my art work.
 I used to draw a lot of London’s skate spots when I was younger and I’ve returned to this in my newer works but in a more abstract method.